 - We respect our associates.
 Mandating nurse staffing ratios would impact our ability to have our nurses practicing at the top of their license rather than expanding their responsibilities to include lower level, critical care work currently provided by patient care technicians, transport and lab technicians.
 AMITA Health recognizes that nurses at times face workflow issues and we strive to be partners to find solutions when that occurs.

-- AMITA Health innovates to provide support to our associates.
+- AMITA Health innovates to support our associates.
 AMITA Health works with our nursing staff to identify opportunities to deploy technology and other services such as telehealth to increase quality and safety, at our own cost.
-These programs are additive to the existing nursing staff and does not replace bedside care.
+These programs are additive to existing nursing staff and do not replace bedside care.
 For example, AMITA Health’s tele-ICU program decreased ICU rate of mortality from severe sepsis by 38% in 2017.

 - Unnecessary mandates increase costs without achieving patient safety.
 Mandatory ratios ignore the impact on costs to patients and payers by treating each person the same when some patients may in fact require more or less resources than others.
 Mandatory staffing ratios put significant financial pressure on hospitals that are already vulnerable or have a higher reliance on Medicaid.
 Unless staffing ratios are accompanied by increased government reimbursement, it is unlikely that many hospitals could absorb this cost on their already thin operating margins.

 Featured news includes articles and tweets from multiple viewpoints and is designed to keep you abreast of the current debate around issues that are important to AMITA Health.
 This information should not be construed as our point of view.

 ‘What is a life worth?’
 Nurses, hospitals prepare for showdown in Springfield over nurse-patient ratio proposal.